Cargando…

 FAQ

-The eight questions patients ask us most often when weighing autologous vs allogeneic stem cell therapy.
+The questions patients ask us most often when weighing autologous vs allogeneic stem cell therapy.

 Autologous means your own cells, drawn from your body and re-administered the same day or after expansion.
 Allogeneic means donor cells, obtained from a screened third party — almost always neonatal umbilical-cord tissue in modern protocols — expanded in a licensed cell bank to a standardized dose.
 Both are legitimate, evidence-supported approaches; the right one depends on your age, the condition, the dose required, and your tolerance for a harvest procedure.